Student Code of Conduct and Resolution Procedures

 - or if the student cannot be located and/or does not participate in the conduct process.

 In that event, the student will be provided with written notice of the measures.
 Such notice will usually be provided electronically, but may be delivered by other means such as U.S. mail or in person.
 The interim action notice will state the specific action imposed and the reason for the action, as well as instructions regarding how to request an appeal review on the interim action decision.
 Such an appeal request must be submitted in writing generally no later than 5 school days from the date of the letter.
-A timely hearing will be scheduled with an appropriate hearing officer (usually the Dean of Student Affairs, unless he/she is unavailable or issued the interim action).
+A timely hearing will be scheduled with an appropriate hearing officer (usually the Dean of Students, unless he/she is unavailable or issued the interim action).
 This proceeding will be limited to determining 1) the reliability of the information regarding the student's alleged behavior and 2) whether the alleged behavior meets the above described criteria for interim action.
 Failure to request a hearing by the deadline provided constitutes a waiver of a hearing on the interim action, but is not an indication of responsibility for the charges.

 Examples of interim action include but are not limited to: